bankszach/mirror-of-simple-souls-living-archive/README.md

 ## 📣 Spread the Word

-If you think this project is cool:

 * ⭐ Star the repo
-* Share it on LinkedIn/Twitter/Reddit
-* Tell a scholar, librarian, or AI tinkerer
+* Share with medievalists, AI researchers, and digital humanists
+* Fork and adapt for your own AI-driven literary projects

 ---

 > 🪞 *The Mirror still speaks — now in a voice anyone can hear.*